Don't miss out

-In close collaboration with the European Commission and a wide range of experts and practitioners, we identified high-risk and high-impact innovation areas for climate change mitigation and helped define future priorities to achieve climate neutrality in Europe by 2050.
-The results of our work will directly inform the Research & Innovation Framework Programme of the European Commission that will follow Horizon Europe, a program worth €95.5 billion.
+In close collaboration with the European Commission and a wide range of experts and practitioners, we identified high-risk and high-impact innovation areas for climate resilience and helped define future priorities.

 Challenge

-Despite a decade of progress in fostering a vibrant European ecosystem of cleantech innovators and investors, the path towards climate neutrality and the transition to a systemic approach in EU R&I is still long and requires fresh thinking.
+Despite a decade of progress in fostering a vibrant European ecosystem of innovators and investors, the path towards a systemic approach in EU R&I is still long and requires fresh thinking.
 Still facing significant challenges, existing R&I programs are hindered by siloed mindsets and structural barriers that limit holistic thinking and cross-sector collaboration.
 Inadequate metrics and evaluation tools fail to capture systemic impacts, while risk-aversion in funding allocations favors incremental over radical innovations.
 Misalignment of stakeholder interests and a lack of transdisciplinary expertise further complicates efforts.
 Additionally, the rapid pace of global change often outstrips the ability of R&I programs to adapt effectively, necessitating a flexible, integrated approach that balances technological advancements with societal transformations to achieve climate neutrality by 2050.

 Solution

-Starting with the analysis of different climate neutrality pathways, we designed 17 solution landscapes to map more than 150 climate mitigation solutions against specific challenges.
+Starting with the analysis of different pathways, we designed 17 solution landscapes to map more than 150 solutions against specific challenges.
 Building on foresight workshops and extensive stakeholder engagement, these solutions were then assessed based on a detailed evaluation framework.
 The results were then confronted with a needs-based approach aiming to link specific solutions and R&I areas to broader societal needs that must be met to transform our society and the global economy towards a truly sustainable model.
 This resulted in the design of three nexuses where technological and societal innovation is possible and required:

 Mobility – Built environment – Energy nexus